liftoffcli/liftoff/README.md

     man liftoffrc

-You can see the [current liftofrc on master][liftoffrc], but be aware that the keys might not match up completely with the current released version.
+You can see the [current liftoffrc on master][liftoffrc], but be aware that the keys might not match up completely with the current released version.

 [liftoffrc]: https://github.com/thoughtbot/liftoff/blob/master/defaults/liftoffrc